timoteahu/spade/backend/src/docs/eventApi/endpoints/getEvent.md

 **Auth required** :

-- must be in group to see event
+- Must be in group

 ## Success Response